-Alves scores on debut to lead Sao Paulo to victory
+Alves Scores on Debut to Lead Sao Paulo to Victory

 Former Spain and Atletico Madrid defender Juanfran also made first appearance for Sao Paulo, starting at right-back.

-Sao Paulo climbed into fifth on the back of their win, sitting five points behind league leader Santos.
+Sao Paulo climbed into fifth on the back of their win, sitting five points behind league leaders Santos.